hyjcatty/zhmed/readme.txt

 the 4) step will update the Node server's node_modules, and it will cost time. so if your environment already has the modules, u can just run
 4) gulp jsupdate

+-----------Express server-----------
+If u want to use use Express server, u need to run as follow:
+1) cd ./express_module
+2) npm install --save-dev
+3) cd ..
+4) gulp exserver
+the 4) step will update the Express server's node_modules, and it will cost time. so if your environment already has the modules, u can just run
+4) gulp exall